Myth 1: Hire your AC technician from Craigslist.

 Myth 2: Choosing a small business is better.

-Myth 3: You can use any type of refrigerant in your air conditioner.
+Myth 3: It’s okay to use any type of refrigerant in your AC.

-Myth 5: Researching the business isn’t valuable.
+Myth 5: Researching the company isn’t valuable.

-Myth 7: Constantly running ceiling fans will help cool your home.
+Myth 7: Continuously running ceiling fans will help keep your home cool.

 Myth 8: Don’t worry about where the thermostat is installed.